Bas Fransen, CEO of EcoMatcher

 After graduating from Delft University of Technology and after his time as officer of the Royal Dutch Navy, Bas had executive roles with Philips CE, Philips Semiconductors, IBM Technology and ASML before he started his startup career.
 Bas has been in Asia for over 20 years and lived in Taiwan, Japan and Singapore before he moved to Hong Kong.

 Despite Alvin’s young age, he has already built up an impressive track record in developing software and start-ups in Indonesia.
-From Bandung’s famous Institute of Technology (ITB), Alvin is EcoMatcher’s Technical Director.
+Graduated from Bandung’s famous Institute of Technology (ITB), Alvin is EcoMatcher’s Technical Director.

 He chaired and led several innovative initiatives and committees, including the World Connectors and the Sustainable Finance Lab, to reform the banking sector.
 Some of those initiatives are carrying his name, such as the Herman Wijffels Innovation price.

 Currently, the Programme Director and Lecturer, Corporate Environmental Governance Programme of the Faculty of Social Sciences at the University of Hong Kong.
 Margaret has 25+ years in the field of sustainability...and a proven track record helping clients integrate sustainability into core organizational decision-making processes and culture.
 Working in partnership with organizations to build internal capacity to align their purpose with the need for environmental stewardship, community responsibility while achieving commercial success.